Why do you need to see the documents before providing a price quote?

 - Yes (in theory), I could sign and certify your translation.
 But no: as a recognized translator, I am subject to a set of ethical principles, one of which is that I do not sign/stamp a translation that I have not done or which I have not commissioned and then checked.

 - Also, this will not bring the price down, although it may save a small amount of time.
 Why?
 Because I still have to read every word of the original and every word of the translation, and decide whether or not your translation is accurate enough to be accepted with my signature on it.
-I take pride in offering correct, accurate translations, which are appropriate to your needs.
+I take pride in offering correct, accurate translations, appropriate to your needs.